tejuus/music-store-project-sql/README.md

 # MUSIC STORE ANALYSIS
-a collection of my sql files.
+A collection of my sql files.
-This project analysis the musice store data base and help the store to understand its business growth by simple questions tools used are postgresql and pgadmin
+This project analysis the music store data base and help the store to understand its business growth by answering simple questions.
+Tools used are postgresql and pgadmin.